Shobhna Samarth: Personal life

-Shobhana was married to director and cinematographer Kumarsen Samarth from Vile Parle (E), Mumbai.
+Shobhana was married to director and cinematographer Kumarsen Samarth on 8 February 1935 at Belgaum.
 They had three daughters, Nutan, Tanuja and Chatura and a son, Jaideep.
 Eventually, the couple parted amicably, and Shobhana became linked to actor Motilal Rajvansh.

 Two of her daughters, Nutan and Tanuja, also became actresses.
 Shobhana produced their debut films.
 Her other daughter, Chatura, is an artist and her son Jaideep is an advertising film producer.
 Chatura and Jaideep never acted in films.

 Nutan's son Mohnish Bahl is also an actor, as are Tanuja's daughters Kajol and Tanishaa Mukerji.
-Kajol is married to actor Ajay Devgan.
+Kajol is married to actor Ajay Devgn.
 Other members of the dynasty include Shomu Mukherjee, who married Tanuja.

 She and her daughter Nutan were estranged for more than two decades but reconciled in the year 1983 before Nutan's death from cancer in February 1991.
 At her own death from cancer in 2000, Shobhana had seven granddaughters, one grandson, three great-granddaughters, and two great-grandsons.